 Roses and a Skull

 Here is a floral tattoo that’s more commonly picked by men.
 These are two different symbols because the rose shows beauty, passion, and life.
-On the other hand, a skull represents death but also protection or rebirth.
+On the other hand, a skull represents not only death but also protection or rebirth.

 This tattoo can symbolize the passing of a loved one but also fight between life and death or good and evil in you.
 A skull and roses make a perfect combination for a large tattoo since they look powerful.